What is a pincer grasp and why is it important?

 Most importantly, one of the simplest things you can do to help your child build their grasping skills is to give time for independence in self help skills and daily routines!
 We’re all guilty of rushing to do things for our children in our busy, hectic lives.
 We sometimes forget that grooming, meal times, and getting dressed are great opportunities to let kids take charge and practice strengthening those little hands and fingers!
 Next time, let your child try to peel their own clementine or banana.
 Things like putting on their own socks and shoes, squeezing toothpaste, opening up snack baggies, pouring drinks, cutting food, opening/ closing their own lunch boxes and food containers all help to work on their fine motor skills.

-Written by: Christina, OTR/L & Owner of Sensory TheraPLAY Box, LLC (the monthly sensory toy box for children on the autism spectrum and/or sensory needs)
+Written by: Christina, OTR/L & Owner of Sensory TheraPLAY Box, LLC (the sensory toy subscription box)

 Other Articles you may Find Helpful: